CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Medium Long Shot

 A Medium Long Shot then would be somewhere between a Long Shot and a Medium Shot.
 It typically starts with good headroom and cuts off somewhere around the knee.
 I’ve heard discussions about whether to cut this shot off above or below the knee…but personally, I feel it could be either.
 On the flip side, the internet seems to agree that you should not cut this shot off AT the knee…so pick one.
+You may easily have a medium-long shot with more than one person in the shot.

 “also called medium full shot…This shot size falls between a normal medium shot and a long (full) shot.” – StudioBinder